tlog-dev/tlog/README.md

 ## Span.ID

 In a local code you may pass `Span.ID` in a `context.Context` as `tlog.ContextWithID` and derive from it as `tlog.SpawnFromContext`.
 But additional actions are required in case of remote procedure call.
-You need to send `Span.ID` with arguments as a `string` of `[]byte`.
+You need to send `Span.ID` with arguments as a `string` or `[]byte`.
 There are helper functions for that: `ID.FullString`, `tlog.IDFromString`, `ID[:]`, `tlog.IDFromBytes`.

-Example for gin is here: [ext/tlgin/gin.goo](ext/tlgin/gin.go)
+Example for gin is here: [ext/tlgin/gin.go](ext/tlgin/gin.go)

 ```golang
 func server(w http.ResponseWriter, req *http.Request) {